SkoolNotes/Taproot/2020BIO101/KBxDeepLearningCOVIDForecasting.md

 ---
 ## Record of understanding:

-`The writing style here is more similar to my notes, which I use to
+`The writing style here is more similar to my notes, which I personally use as a record of my understanding.
+If you would like this to be written up more formally, please let me know!`

 1. Paper Title:
 > A COVID-19 pandemic AI-based system with deep learning forecasting and automatic statistical data acquisition: Development and Implementation Study